Affordable Replicas of Medieval Swords

 A little to 'whippy' to thrust as well as it should.
 Average at best and not Windlasses finest, but neither is it their worst. $220

-The second recent entry to this market is from Windlass Steelcrafts working in collaboration with John Clements from the ARMA (Association for Renaissance Martial Arts) to produce the "Battlecry" series.
+While all of these swords are good and have their Pros and Cons, there are one additional series to consider from Windlass Steelcrafts.
+Working in collaboration with John Clements from the ARMA (Association for Renaissance Martial Arts) Windlass came up with the so called "Battlecry" series.

 Battlecry Agincourt Sword